ertsiger/gym-subgoal-automata/README.md

 We recommend you to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) since the requirements of this package may affect your current installation.
 The `setup.py` file contains the current requirements for the code to run safely.

+The learned subgoal automata are exported to `.png` using Graphviz.
+You can follow the instructions in the [official webpage](https://graphviz.org/download/) to install it.

 ## <a name="usage"></a>Usage
 The repository has implementations for the OfficeWorld and WaterWorld environments and different associated success/fail tasks.
 You can find the list of all tasks in the file `gym_subgoal_automata/__init__.py`.
 The following is an example of how to